Biomedical Engineering and Design

 Health care reimbursement is complex.

-ICD (International Classification of Diseases) is maintained by the World Health Organization, and is international.
+- ICD (International Classification of Diseases) is maintained by the CDC with the authorization of World Health Organization, and is international.

 CPT -- Current Procedural Terminology